HOW TO PRODUCE A PHISHING EMAIL (IN 5 MINUTES)

 It takes about 5 minutes to produce a phishing email that appears to be sent from a governmental institution of your choice or a private corporation trusted by the recipient.

-In this video you’ll see for yourself how easy it is to give an impression of sending emails from addresses, such as firstname.lastname@example.org, email@example.com or maybe firstname.lastname@example.org.
+In this video you’ll see for yourself how easy it is to give an impression of sending emails from addresses, such as email@example.com (CEO of Samsung), firstname.lastname@example.org (CEO of Lego) or maybe email@example.com.

 Yes, it’s that easy to gain a smooth starting point while trying to lure credit card information or other sensitive data from people on your list of email addresses.